 After chatting for a couple of minutes, the Louvre woman you found so attractive and mustered the strength to ask out has given you her number, as well as the name of a restaurant you will be meeting at that night for dinner.
 You are excited and nervous for the date and getting ready at your apartment.

 A quick note, however – in English, when we say “I am excited,” it means you are looking forward to something.
 In French, to say “Je suis excitée” has, well, sexual connotations.
 When you meet with your date at your rendez-vous, avoid using the term “excited.”

-Here is a list of phrases to use when you meet for a date.
+Here is a list of French phrases to use when you meet for a date.

 “Bonsoir, vous êtes ravissante.”